Exploitation of women in mass media: Effects on women of colour

 Spanish-language TV in the United States statistically projects more stereotypical roles for Latina women, often portraying them as 'exoticized' and 'overly sexual'; meanwhile, more Latina youth, on average, watch television than that of the standard caucasian American child.
 This combination increases the acceptance of negative effects for women minorities, leading to a greater acceptance of traditional gender roles and negative stereotypes.
 However, studies have shown that Latina women who watch more black-oriented television shows see a general increase of body acceptance over time.

-Bollywood is not exempt from the exploitation of women, with agist themes occurring in Indian media.
+Bollywood is not exempt from the exploitation of women, with ageist themes occurring in Indian media.
 For Indian women on screen, their bodies represent a sense of fragile femininity, so they no longer uphold that ideal as they age.
 Compared to women, males can stay the protagonist in the Bollywood industry much longer.
 Regarding women and the protagonist heroine character, "fewer older women find such work except as mothers and minor relatives".
 When women contribute to self-sexualization and objectifying their bodies, they encourage and invite the male gaze.
 A study by Slatewala found that Bollywood music videos are the primary media text for the sexualization of women in Indian media.
 Additionally, Bollywood music videos increasingly present objectified images and scenes of women based on which decade it came out, with more recent videos showing more revealing scenes.

 The exploitation of women in mass media is persistent across cultures and societies.
 Mass media is exported across the globe, generating effects for non-western women.
 Asian and Chinese women report an increase in eating disorders and body issues attributed to "Westernization" and westernized ideals of beauty.
 China's beauty industry and media also heavily emphasize thin and youthful femininity.
 A study conducted by Jackson, Jiang, and Chen found that Chinese and Asian women report feeling more affected by the physical portrayals in Chinese and Asian mass media rather than Western media.